truxoft/dkim_policy/README.md

   In the default simple mode, the script returns 0 (success) if any of the DK/DKIM/ADSP policies requires all messages to be signed.
-In all other cases (no policy defined, or allowing some messages without singatures), the return value is 1 (error).
+In all other cases (no policy defined, or allowing some messages without signatures), the return value is 1 (error).

   In the detailed mode, the script returns DK/DKIM/ADSP policies as found in the DNS.
 ```

-You can use the tool for polling signing policies manually in the folowing way:
+You can use the tool for polling signing policies manually in the following way:

 `./dkim_policy.pl -d somedomain.com`

-It may be usefull also for other purposes, but originally it was written to help
+It may be useful also for other purposes, but originally it was written to help
-Exim rejecting unsigned email from domains that enfore the use of DKIM.
-Below, you
+Exim rejecting unsigned email from domains that declare the use of DKIM on all messages.
-can find a sample section of an Exim configuration file, demonstrating the use of
+Below, you can find a sample section of an Exim configuration file, demonstrating the
-the built-in DKIM function together with the dkim_policy script.
+use of the built-in DKIM function together with the dkim_policy script.

 First of all, we have to enable the DKIM ACL for every message, regardless whether
 it is signed or not.
 We can achieve it with the following global parameter at the
-beginning of the Exim configuration file
+beginning of the Exim configuration file:

 `dkim_verify_signers = $sender_address_domain`

 Personally, I only base the reject decision on senders' DKIM, so testing
 $sender_address_domain is all I need.
-If you want to test all DKIM singatures
+If you want to test all DKIM signatures
-of every message, you's need to append ':$dkim_singers'.
+of every message (in case of multiple DKIM's in a message), you need to append
+':$dkim_singers'.

 Then, you also need to disable the DKIM control for authorized users, trusted
 relays, and for some other cases, with 'control = dkim_disable_verify'.
 This
 is well covered in most Exim DKIM Howto's.

 The DKIM ACL block below works with some previously defined domain lists.
 Namely the $dkim_domains list (for important well known and often abused
 domains, like those of Gmail, Paypal, many banks, etc.), and $local_domains,
 where I store all domain names served by my server.
 It is up to you whether
 you populate the list from a flat file with lsearch, use a database, or fill
 them manually.

 The configuration section is well commented, so read through it, remove or
 add comments, and adjust it to suit your needs.
 The use of the dkim_policy
 script is demonstrated at the bottom of the section, where it helps denying
 unsigned messages from senders who's DNS records claim all messages to be
 signed.

 In the case the script call fails, the shell returns error (1), and Exim will